software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 6
 >
-> Implement _at least two_ user stories in separate feature branches.
-Once the implementation is ready, open a pull request.
-At least one other team member should conduct a code review for the pull request and either approve it or request changes.
-Once the pull request has been approved, merge it to the main branch.

-{: .important-title }

-> Exercise 7
->
 > Plan the tasks for the first user story, "{{site.sprint_2_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.